guillaumeblanc/ozz-animation/_documentation/animation_offline.md

 `ozz::animation::offline::SkeletonBuilder`
 ------------------------------------------

 The SkeletonBuilder utility class purpose is to build a [runtime skeleton][link_skeleton] from an offline raw skeleton.
 Raw data structures are suited for offline task, but are not optimized for runtime constraints.

-- __Inputs__
-  - `ozz::animation::offline::RawSkeleton raw_skeleton`
-- __Processing__
-  - Validates input.
-  - Builds skeleton breadth-first joints tree.
-  - Packs bind poses to soa data structures.
-  - Fills other runtime skeleton data structures (array of names...).
-- __Outputs__
-  - `ozz::animation::Skeleton skeleton`

 `ozz::animation::offline::AnimationBuilder`
 -------------------------------------------

 The AnimationBuilder utility class purpose is to build a runtime animation from an offline raw animation.
-The raw animation has a simple API based on vectors of tracks and key frames, whereas the [runtime animation][link_animation] has compressed key frames structured and organized to maximize performance and cache coherency.
+The raw animation has a simple API based on vectors of tracks and key frames, whereas the runtime animation has compressed key frames structured and organized to maximize performance and cache coherency.
+See [runtime animation][link_animation] data structure for more details about keyframe compression and cache coherency optimizations.

-- __Inputs__
-  - `ozz::animation::offline::RawAnimation raw_animation`
-- __Processing__
-  - Validates input.
-  - Creates required first and last keys for all tracks (if missing).
-  - Sorts keys to match runtime sampling job requirements, maximizing cache coherency.
-  - Compresses translation and scales to three half floating point values, and quantizes quaternions to three 16bit integers (4th component is recomputed at runtime).
-- __Outputs__
-  - `ozz::animation::Animation animation`

 `ozz::animation::offline::AnimationOptimizer`
 ---------------------------------------------